Arpit-Shah/Artos/info/1_ARTOS_FEAURES.md

 * Facilities:
 	* Artos has inbult hooks for real time logging.
 All inbuilt connectors supports realtime logging.
-	* User can write new connectors by implementing `Connectable` interface and use `RealTimeLogEventListener` listener to capture realtime log events.
+	* User can write new connectors by implementing `Connectable` interface and use listener `RealTimeLogEventListener`  to capture realtime log events.
 	* Real time logs are printed with time stamp, user is not allowed to disable timestamp.
 	* If test suites are executed in parallel then seperate real time log file will be produced per test suite.
 	* Real time log file will roll over at 20MB of file size.
 	* Real time logs can not be disabled.

 * Usage:
-	* Collect real time logs in log file.
+	* Collect send receive events in real time with time stamp.

+## Stop on Fail

+* Purpose:
+	* Depending on the goal, some user may want to continue next test execution after a test case failure, in other case user may choose to stop after very first test case failure.
+Artos support both behaviours.

+* Facilities:
+	* By default Artos is setup to stop on first failure. it can be configured to continue executing rest of the test cases.

+* Usage:
+	* Stop on Fail feature can be enabled/disabled via `conf/Framework_Config.xml` file.

 ## Global parameters

 * Purpose:
-	* Test Cases may require sharing constructed object which could be of any type.
-Making an static object is not advisable all the time.
-Test case inter communication for sharing an object can create complex dependancy.
-Global parameter concept was brought in to avoid all of the above.
+	* Test cases may require sharing object(s).
+Static objects are not always practical or could be thread unsafe.
+Sharing objects between test cases or test suites can create complex dependancy.
+Global parameter concept was added to avoid all of the above.
-	* User may want to set some parameters prior to test suite launch (Example: IP Address, Product SerialNumber etc..), which could be unique per test suite.
+	* User may want to inject some parameters prior to test suite launch (Example: IP Address, Product SerialNumber etc..), which could be unique per test suite.
 Global parameters can also be used to add parameters in TestContext by setting them into XML test script.

 * Facilities:
 	* Parameters can be set into Global Parameters during run time and/or upfront via xml test script.
 	* Parameters can always be updated during run time.
-	* Parameters can be polled using String name assigned to each parameters.
+	* Parameters can be retrieved using string name assigned to each parameters.
-	* Each Test Suite parameters are maintained seperately so they do not overwrite each others values during execution time.
+	* Each Test Suite parameter(s) are maintained seperately so they do not overwrite each others value during execution time.
 	* Parameterised testing can be supported using Global parameters.

 * Usage:
 	* Parametes can set during runtime using:
-	`context.setGlobalObject("PARAMETER-1", "TEST123");`
+	> `TestContext().setGlobalObject("PARAMETER_1", "TEST123");`
-    * Parametes can be polled during runtime using:
+    * Parametes can be retrived during runtime using:
-	`context.getGlobalObject("PARAMETER-1");`
+	> `(String) TestContext().getGlobalObject("PARAMETER_1");`
-    * Parameters can also be set via XML test script using following syntaxt:
+    * Parameters can be set via XML test script using following syntaxt:
 >     <parameters>
 >       <parameter name="PARAMETER_0">parameterValue_0</parameter>
 >       <parameter name="PARAMETER_1">parameterValue_1</parameter>
 >       <parameter name="PARAMETER_2">parameterValue_2</parameter>
 >     </parameters>
+>   Note : Only String type of parameters can be set using XML test script but `setGlobalObject() & getGlobalObject()` can be used to set/retrieve any type of object(s) during run time.

 ## Test Groups

 * Purpose:
-	* Test case can be grouped using group labels so user can execute test cases which belongs to specific group.
-This can help segrigate test cases based on features, automated, semiautomated, manual etc.. catagories.
+	* Test case can be grouped using `@Group` annotation.
+User can execute test case(s) which belong to specific group or groups.
+This can help segrigate test cases based on features, automated/semiautomated/manual etc.. catagories.

 * Facilities:
     * Artos support executing test cases based on assigned test group(s).